17 Perfect Things to Do in Prague in Winter [2024-2025]

 A few of my favorite traditional Czech dishes include guláš s knedlíky (Czech-style goulash stew with handmade sliced bread dumplings), vepřo-knedlozelo (roast pork with cabbage and bread dumplings), and česnečka, a delicious garlicky broth laced with caraway seeds and topped with rye bread croutons.

 If you want a stick-to-your-ribs winter meal, go for a medieval-themed dinner, drinks, and show.
+You can opt between 3 and 5 courses, and it comes with unlimited beer (or wine, should you choose).

 It also has vegan, vegetarian, pescetarian, and gluten-free options (in addition to meat and poultry) so it has options to suit just about every dietary requirement.